 The Fourth Industrial Revolution

 After several decades of development, today’s robots and AI systems are the leaders of the Industry 4.0 concept.

-Based on the set parameters, the program, and its algorithms create the best possible layout of the production steps which all helps drive business savings.
+Based on the set parameters, the program creates the best possible layout of the production steps which helps drive business savings.

 Defect recognition with IBM Watson

 IBM is no stranger to AI and the IoT (Internet of Things).
 The tech giant built a solution around their Watson platform that provides a service that can inspect physical products.